rweald/mendeley/README.markdown

 (http://apidocs.mendeley.com/home/public-resources)

 #Usage
-Before you can use the gem you will need to get a consumer key from mendeley website.
+Before you can use the gem you will need to get a consumer key from the mendeley website
--

 The first step is to define your consumer key:
     Mendeley.consumer_key = "<Your key here>"